 Regrade requests are only permitted if the entire exam was answered in pen.
 Regrade requests must be made through a written statement before the start of class one week after the exam was first passed back.
 This deadline is firm!
 Extensions will only be permitted if you have a documented, university approved reason for missing the entire week after the exam was first passed back.
 If you request a regrade I may regrade your entire exam and your score could go up, down or stay the same.
-Do not add or change anything on your exam if you request a regrade!
+Do not add, remove or change anything on your exam if you request a regrade!

-Optional References:
+Optional Reference:

 Intro to Decision Theory by Peterson.
-Chris Chambers' notes will be posted on Ted.
-Additional references will also be posted for select topics.
-These references should help with your understanding of the material.
+Additional references will be given in some sets of notes.
+These references are not required but may help your understanding of the material.